 The NT-LS-DG20-A is a DPSS (diode pumped solid state) laser system with a rated maximum output power of 20mW and a wavelength of 532nm (green).
 The model identifiers don't make much sense for this unit and yield little to no search results, so it was given a custom ID like other laser systems.
 The JDSU model of the controller is 10075248 and the JDSU model of the laser head is 21006947-002.
 This unit was purchased used on eBay and is working.
 However, testing and measurement of the output power indicates that it is not operating at full specification.
 Laser output has been measured to be somewhere between 5mW and 12mW, therefore it is likely a low-power unit, but the beam is still quite bright.
 The laser head is connected to the controller by a DE-15 cable.
 Within the laser head is the pump diode, output power monitoring circuit, and multiple thermoelectric coolers.
 The controller is responsible for managing the current of the pump diode, regulating the temperature, and monitoring the output power.

 The warranty void sticker is present on the controller side as well as the laser head.
-But JDS is off the hook for this one, I don't think they are being jerks in this case.
+But JDS is off the hook for this one.
 Since the controller is a separate module from the laser head, the pump diode connections are passed over the DE-15 cable.
 Therefore, if the cable were to be disconnected on either end, the pump diode connections would be open, exposing them to potential static electricity.
 As the pump diode is extremely sensitive, a small discharge could destroy it.
 I am pretty sure the label is just to discourage disconnecting the cable and ruining the laser head.
 The laser head and controller are even shipped new with the DE-15 cable connecting the two.

 The external optic is a convex lens used to condense some stray beams along with the main beam into one.
-For some reason, this series of laser head lacks the internal optics to condense all the smaller beams into one with the main beam.
-Again, perhaps this is the budget version...
+This series of laser head lacks the internal optics to condense all the smaller beams into one with the main beam.

 Output power was measured at somewhere between 5mW and 12mW but the beam is still extremely bright.
 Documentation is extremely lacking for this laser system and seemingly most JDS Uniphase products.
-This may partly be due to the fact they went out of business (big surprise...) in 2015.
+This may partly be due to the fact they went out of business in 2015.
 But looking at the Internet Archive and other sources indicate they did not publish much documentation in the first place.
-They are pretty much the opposite of our friends Coherent, who are still in business by the way!

-While JDS Uniphase does have the pinout in the manual for this laser system, they couldn't be bothered to make the manual easily accessible (even when they were in business), therefore I have made it available below.
-A link to the manual can be found at the bottom of the page.
-Once again, our friend Sam who runs Sam's Laser FAQ has us covered!
+While JDS Uniphase does have the pinout in the manual for this laser system, they couldn't be bothered to make the manual easily accessible (even when they were in business), therefore we have made it available below.

 RJ-45 PIN |